SergioSMDev/sipmle-quiz/README.md

-# Quiz - choose number of questions
+# Quiz - choose number of questions, all of them will be chosen randomly without repeating

 First Angular App